 Two Main Goals of Your Salary Negotiation Letter

-If you must write a salary negotiation letter, it must achieve two goals:
+If you must write a salary negotiation letter (get FREE sample letters after you fill out the form below), it must achieve two goals:

 1. Justify your request for higher salary

 Justification of a higher salary request or raise can be difficult because there are few external sources that a company will consider valid to justify your request.
 The best way is to justify using the quality of your work if you’re looking for a raise.
 If you’re negotiating salary for a new job offer, you’ll want to know how much they want to pay FIRST, right when they ask you for your salary at your current job.

 2. Convey that you’re willing to walk away